Rhein-Main Air Base: 1960s

-There were also other Military Airlift Command Squadrons in USAFE, notably at Torrejón AB in Spain and Inçirlik AB in Turkey, which were made part of the 435th TAW.
+Other Military Airlift Command squadrons were assigned to USAFE bases, notably at Torrejón AB, Spain and Inçirlik AB, Turkey.
+These were also assigned as subordinate units of the 435th TAW.

-The 630th MASSq operated Rhein-Main's freight and passenger terminals and provided aircraft maintenance for transitory Boeing C-17 Globemaster III, C-141 Starlifter and C-5 Galaxy aircraft supporting aerial ports in Europe, the Middle East, and Africa.
-TDY support of missions was not uncommon.
-Rhein-Main AB was the principal Port of Entry for all U.S. servicemen and women serving in West Germany as well as military and diplomatic air freight destined for U.S. bases and embassies throughout Europe, the Middle East, and Africa.
+The 630th MASSq operated Rhein-Main's freight and passenger terminals providing aircraft maintenance for transitory C-17 Globemaster Iii, C-141 Starlifter and C-5 Galaxy aircraft supporting aerial ports throughout Europe, the Middle East, and Africa.
+As a result, Temporary Duty (TDY) support of missions was not uncommon.
+Rhein-Main AB served as the principal Port of Entry for all U.S. servicemen and women serving in West Germany as well as military and diplomatic air freight destined for U.S. bases and embassies throughout USAFE's Area of Responsibility (AOR).